Sewerbird/sewerbird.github.io/content/kyahida/_posts/2017-05-02-Welcome To The Nenth Part I.md

 ---
 layout : post
 date : '2017-05-02T17:30:00.000+08:00'
-title : 'An Introduction to the Nenth, part I'
+title : 'Welcome to the Nenth, Part I'
 tagline: The World
+category: kyahida
 ---

 I've been thinking a lot about a new revision of my world setting for the past two years, and have been building up enough details to start presenting it to the world: so here's an introduction!